b2renger/Introduction_A-frame/README.md

 To do that several method are use to pin / anchor the content :
 - **markers detection** : you need to use a specific image to detect its position in a video feed and place content onto it. **ARjs**
 - **image detection** : you can train a specific image of your choice to be a marker.
 You'll need to take a few steps though to make your program recognize your image; be aware that tracking quality will be dependent on the image you choose. **mindAR**
 - **marker less detection** : you can detect planes in your environment that is to say : the floor, the ceilling and the walls.
-Though this technology is not really easily available with free and open source web technologies yet. **modelViewer**
+Though this technology is not really easily available with free and open source web technologies yet. **modelViewer** can work well in many use cases.
+Aframe does support this aswell.
 - **gps coordinates** : you can pin some contents to a specific gps position, but this is highly experimental at the moment and tracking is a bit shaky. **Arjs**
 - **face detection** : you can detect the presence of a face in an image and then pin content onto it. **mindAR**